 The District operates one (1) PAMS Type 2 station at the McMillan site.
-In 2011, DOEE deployed Viasala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+In 2011, DOEE deployed Vaisala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+By calendar year 2020, the District will update its suite of meteorological instruments.